Blakemagne/otw-cli/README.md

 - `drifter`
 - `formulaone`

 > Don’t see your favorite game?
-[Submit a pull request](https://github.com/yourusername/otw-cli/pulls) or edit the `WARGAMES` list in `cli.py`.
+Edit the `WARGAMES` list in `cli.py`.

 ---

-## 📥 Requirements
+## 💻 Requirements

 - Python 3.7+
-- `sshpass` (for `ssh` command)
+- OpenSSH client (`ssh`)
-- `git` (if you use `push`)
+- `git` (for version control)

 ---

-## 🧪 Tips
+## 🧠 Tips

-- Set your default editor with:
+- Set your default note editor:
   ```bash
   export EDITOR=vim   # or nano, code, etc.
   ```
-- Keep your password repo private and version-controlled.
+- Store your repo safely with GitHub, GitLab, or your own backup
+- Keep it private, but portable

 ---

 ## 🧑‍💻 Author

 **Blakemagne**
-Wargame optimizer | Builder of tools for focused hacking workflows
+Builder of focused CLI workflows | CTF optimizer | Tools for thinking

 ---

-## ⛨ Disclaimer
+## 🛡 Disclaimer

 This tool is intended for ethical hacking and CTF use only.
-Respect the rules of each wargame and never reuse passwords from these challenges elsewhere.
+Never reuse OverTheWire credentials outside of practice environments.